Online Gambling

 Growing Up Online Toolkit for Service Providers

-The Substance-Related Abuse and Dependency category was relabeled Substance-Related and Addictive Disorders in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+The Substance-Related Abuse and Dependence category was relabeled Substance-Related and Addictive Disorders in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 It was modified to include two subdivisions: substance-related disorders and non-substance-related disorders.
 The latter are defined as addictive disorders that do not involve the ingestion of a psychoactive substance.
-A non-substance-related disorder is called a behavioural or process addiction.
+Non-substance-related disorders are called behavioural or process addictions; these involve compulsive behaviours not linked to substance use.
 Note that there is no consensus yet on what to include in this type of addiction.
-The DSM-5 includes only one condition-gambling disorder-in the category for behavioural/process addiction.

 Key Learnings or Messages